 It is also clear from the Commission's research that the University community wants to do better.
 Preliminary results of the survey we conducted confirm some of the complaints that the Commission heard about impediments to intergroup relations on campus, and differences across various groups in the perceptions of experiences and attitudes.
+In particular, preliminary results indicated that faculty, student and staff interactions generate the most problems, problems that in turn create tensions concerning race, gender and other group identities.
 But the survey also shows some underlying commonalities.
 For many issues addressed in the survey, there were no statistically significant differences in responses across ethnic groups.
 In addition, the overall impression is that the members of our community care about the quality of the Penn experience (although they may differ on how best it can be improved).
 They are quite tolerant of differences across ethnic groups and object to stereotyping such differences.
 Finally, they display a deep concern for civility and a substantial willingness to object publicly to uncivil behavior.
 Those results reinforce our belief that implementation of our recommendations will strengthen the community here at Penn.
 It is gratifying and encouraging to see that on their own some community members have already begun to undertake some of the projects we recommend.
 We recognize this as a sign that the members of this community are people of good will who sincerely want to see the atmosphere improve.